benp0908/episerver-1/README.md

 ## Quick Start Guide

 1. Click the top right where it says **Remix to Edit :microphone:**
 2. Give your new project a name.
-Note that you can start the name with a gamemode code (seen below) to specify its gamemode.
-3. Your private server name will be at <http://arras.io/#private=arras-template.glitch.me> (replace `arras-template` with it's new name)
+3. Your private server name will be at <http://arras.io/#host=arras-template.glitch.me> (replace `arras-template` with it's new name)
+4. You add a gamemode code in the link to specify its gamemode (see below).

 ## More Information